AndreyDodonov-EH/netilion-all/docs/AssetApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

 <a name="getInstrumentationsOfAssetHistory"></a>
 # **getInstrumentationsOfAssetHistory**
-> AssetInstrumentationsHistoryResponse getInstrumentationsOfAssetHistory(assetId, opts)
+> AssetInstrumentationsHistoryResponse getInstrumentationsOfAssetHistory(assetId, , opts)

 Get all instrumentations an asset was assigned to